SysKitTeam/docs-securitymanager/how-to/connect-to-office-365.md

 ### Summary
 4. Here is an overview of all site collections and Office 365 groups that will be added.
 You can always edit these from the main navigation.

-* SysKit Security Manager requires a consent from a global administrator.